lackeylela/openASO/README.md

 **Machine Learning**

-Shawn Hsueh, Alex Sweeten and Tony worked on the machine learning algorithm.
+Shawn Hsueh, Alex Sweeten and Tony were members of the machine learning team of openASO.
+THey worked on the machine learning algorithm.
 They used sci-kit learn to develop a SVM Regression algorithm.
 This will be used on the final dataset including target RNA secondary structure, RNA-binding protein occupancy, and SNP variation.

 **Visualization**

-Sophia Shen, Owen Tsai, Helena Catena Sánchez and Kelly Wei made an interactive R Shiny table, where you can load the ASO data in tsv format and visualize it.
+Sophia Shen, Owen Tsai, Helena Catena Sánchez and Kelly Wei were members of the visualization team of openASO.
+They made an interactive R Shiny table, where you can load the ASO data in tsv format and visualize it.
 There is an interactive table where you can select and filter by table attributes.
 We plan to expand this and show a representation of each transcript and where the different ASO bind and their features.

-Data sources:
+# Data sources:

 [ENCODE – eCLIP data](https://www.encodeproject.org/eclip/)